hexafluoride/quorum/docs/Quorum Specification Document Working Draft.md

 restricted using traditional access control paradigms, with the addition of thread owners also being able to restrict certain users from posting in their threads.

+---

+## Features specific to Wetfish Forums

+This section contains previews of features that are mostly specific to Wetfish Forums, and are (to-be-)implemented using plugins.

+Mockups will appear here.

+### Coral

+Coral is a cryptocurrency that is issued by the forums as part of a posting reward scheme.
+Coral may be used to buy and sell customization items(see [Fish avatars](#Fish_avatars)), tip other users for their posts, or as a general-use currency.
+Coral is an asset hosted on the Stellar network.

+### Fish avatars

+One of the unique features part of the first iteration of the Wetfish Forums are customizable fish avatars, featuring different items that can be added onto your virtual avatar.
+The new Wetfish Forums backed by Quorum expands on this concept by hosting data related to a user's avatar on the Stellar network, introducing an additional degree of freedom and decentralization.
+As part of this feature, users can equip, remove, and trade items on the decentralized Stellar network itself.
+The specific implementation of this feature will use an NFT framework for the Stellar network(currently unnamed and unreleased, however see [coral.topkek.party](http://coral.topkek.party/) for a WIP proof of concept)

+### Cross-board backlinking
+This feature is not specific to Wetfish Forums, as it will be implemented in Quorum itself, and the idea is taken from various imageboards already in place.
+Using the convenient property that posts can be globally identified and referenced, Quorum posts can reference other posts, regardless whether they're in different threads or even different boards.
+The interface for this feature
+would:

+-    Allow users to hover over backlinks to display a preview

+-    Click on posts to expand them inline

+-    View the list of posts that reference a specific post, divided by posts that are in the same thread, posts that are in the same board, and posts that are on different boards.

+-    Automatically recognize and create backlinks using the syntax >>`post_id`